-The division has two units, the Adjudication of Disputes Program and the Workers' Compensation Appeals Program.
+The Division administers two programs: the Adjudication of Disputes program and the Workers' Compensation Appeals program.

 An administrative proceeding is initiated when an agency action or inaction adversely affects a private party's substantial interests.
 The agency is almost always a party to the proceedings.
 Cases often come to administrative law judges after an administrative hearing before agency staff or an agency head.